-i am pleased to present the Audit Committee Report for the year ended 27 March 2021.
+Tam pleased to present the Audit Committee Report for the year ended 27 March 2021.

 As reported last year, we identified coronavirus as an emerging risk and whilst our core duties have remained unchanged, it has been necessary to flex our programme of activities and consequently meet more frequently than normal.
-In particular, the fundamentals of our risk management and internal control framework have been subject to close scrutiny during the ongoing closure of the estate and given the uncertainty of the impact of the pandemic on our business During the year, we were pleased to we'come a new Head of Finance Transformation and Risk, ran Namey. lan has helped us implement changes to strengthen our approach to the annual risk assessment, and supported a comprehensive review of our risks, as well as implementing a framework which we can use to assess and enhance the control environment.
+In particular, the fundamentals of our risk management and internal control framework have been subject to close scrutiny during the ongoing closure of the estate and given the uncertainty of the impact of the pandemic on our business During the year, we were pleased to welcome a new Head of Finance Transformation and Risk, Ian Namey lan has helped us implement changes to strengthen our approach to the annual risk assessment, and supported a comprehensive review of our risks, as well as implementing a framework which we can use to assess and enhance the control environment.

-A key area of work for the Audit Committee this year has been the audit Lender process which resulted in the appointment of Ernst & Young LLP Hed this process on behalf of the Audit Committee, but would like to thank my fellow Committee members and the wider finance team for their support.
+A key area of work for the Audit Committee this year has been the audit tender process which resulted in the appointment of Ernst & Young LLP.
+Hed this process on behalf of the Audit Committee, but would like to thank my fellow Committee members and the wider finance team for their support.
 Given the engagement of a new audit firm, it seemed an appropriate time to summarise arrangements around independence and objectivity, and this has now been formalised into a written policy.
-The formal appointment of Ernst & Young LLP will be proposed at the AGM, but we have been delighted with their support during the year end and look forward to developing this relationship that the FRC had no specific questions to raise but, in response to points they highlighted, we have reviewed our disclosures and for those areas which are still relevant this year we have made a number of changes to enhance reporting so that it is clearer and more concise.
+The formal appointment of Ernst & Young LLP will be proposed at the AGM, but we have been delighted with their support during the year end and look forward to developing this relationship.

-During the year, we received a letter from the Financial Reporting Council noting that the Company's 2020 Annual Report and Accounts had been included in their thematic review of corporate reporting on cash flow statements and I quidity disclosures.
-We were pleased to note
+During the year, we received a letter from the Financial Reporting Council noting that the Company's 2020 Annual Report and Accounts had been included in their thematic review of corporate reporting on cash flow statements and liquidity disclosures.
+We were pleased to note that the FRC had no specific questions to raise but, in response to points they highlighted, we have reviewed our disclosures and for those areas which are still relevant this year we have made a number of changes to enhance reporting so that it is clearer and more concise.

 Looking ahead to the next year, we will monitor closely the roll out of the new finance system which the Company has identified as more suitable for the business following the sale of the Brewery, reviewing both the robustness of financial reporting from the system and simplification of internal controls management.

-It security will also be an area of focus given the increased risk from cyber attacks, and we intend to conduct a deep dive into the controls in this area to help mitigate these threats.
+IT security will also be an area of focus given the increased risk from cyber attacks, and we intend to conduct a deep dive into the controls in this area to help mitigate these threats